Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

-In short, the HALD approximation is characterized by a hydrostatic balance in the vertical, while in the horizontal, the flow is driven by a pressure gradient force, and if the angle $\theta$ is large enough, by gravity in the along-duct direction.
-Finally, we have the hallmark of the HALD approximation: advection is negligible in the momentum equations due to a small $\Rey$-value but dominates the transport equation due to a large $\Pe$-value (i.e. large $\Sc$-value).
-Hence, this approximation is relevant, for example, for water flows where the density difference is caused by a difference in salt concentration ($\Sc\approx 700$) and not by a difference in temperature ($Sc\approx 7$).\\
+In short, the HGV-A approximation is characterized by a hydrostatic balance in the vertical, while in the horizontal, the flow is driven by a pressure gradient force, \CB{and by gravity in the along-duct direction if $\theta \neq 0$.} Finally, we have the hallmark of the HGV-A approximation: \CB{diffusion dominates over inertia in the along-channel momentum equation but is equal to zero in the density transport equation}. \CB{For this combination to be possible and this approximation to be relevant, it is needed that $Sc$ is large \citep[as observed by][]{Kaptein2020} which is the case, for example, for water flows where the density difference is caused by a difference in salt concentration ($\Sc\approx 700$) and not by a difference in temperature ($Sc\approx 7$).}\\